Overeating Because of Stress? Consequences and Cause of Consuming Unhealthy Comfort Foods

 The consequence of Stress Eating

 Eating unhealthy food every once in a while would not do any harm to one’s body.
 However, nowadays, adults are always stressed.
 In 2017, the American Psychological Association found that 77% of respondents regularly experience stress’s physical symptoms.
-Meanwhile, 73% reported having the psychological symptoms of stress frequently.
+Meanwhile, 73% reported having the psychological symptoms of anxiety frequently.

 If all of these people use food as a coping mechanism for stress, they will experience weight gain and become overweight or obese.
 Obesity is a serious problem.
 It increases a person’s risk of heart disease, stroke, type-2 diabetes, osteoarthritis, and certain cancers.
 In the United States, the prevalence of obesity among adults was 42.4%.